GabrielaRomoM/Demo_IoT_MQTT_SERVER/README.md

 #### 4.4 Build and Flash

-On Visual Studio using `ctrl + shift + P` we can compile, build, flash a set a monitor on ESP32 to run all our project:
+On Visual Studio using `ctrl + shift + P` we can compile, build, flash a set a monitor on ESP32 to run all our project, using the following instructions:
+-  ESP-IDF: Select Port to Use(COM,tty, usbserial)
+-  ESP-IDF: Set Espressif Device target
+-  ESP-IDF: Build, Flash and Start a Monitor on Your Devie

 ![esp32RUN](./img/LED_(6).png)